meker12/docs-templates/README.md

 You can build deliverables based on these templates using any of the following options:

-- Local builds with default Sphinx template
+- Local builds with default Sphinx template.
   Use the Sphinx build make utility to get output rendered with the default Sphinx templates and interface.

-- Local preview with Rackspace branding and UX
+- Local preview with Rackspace branding and UX.
   Install and use the [Deconst local client](https://github.com/deconst/client).

 - For server builds and production deployment, contact the Developer documentation team for information on build